martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 {: #packet-header title="Packet Header"}

 Note that the second set of zero bits could be used for an expanded sequence number space.
-On the other hand, if there is any expectation of being able to repair datagrams that are more than 8192 packets out of sequence, then adding another octet might be a better option, even if that results in destroying word alignment.
+However, if there is any expectation of being able to use datagrams that are more than 8192 packets out of sequence, then adding another octet might be a better option, even if that results in destroying word alignment.

 This design allows for unprotected messages such as unprotected handshake